Lockheed F-104 Starfighter: U.S. Air Force

 Although the F-104 was designed as an air-superiority fighter, the United States Air Force's immediate need at the time was for a supersonic interceptor.
 In the late 1950s, the United States government believed it had dangerously fewer jet-powered bombers than the Soviet Union.
 In response, the USAF had ordered two interceptors from Convair: the F-102 Delta Dagger and the F-106 Delta Dart, but both were experiencing long development delays.
-The Starfighter's speed and rate-of-climb performance intrigued the Air Force, who pressed the F-104A into service as an interim interceptor with the Air Defense Command (ADC), even though its range and armament were ill-suited for the role.
+The Starfighter's speed and rate of climb intrigued the Air Force, which pressed the F-104A into service as an interim interceptor with the Air Defense Command (ADC), even though its range and armament were ill-suited for the role.
 On 26 February 1958, the first unit to become operational with the F-104A was the 83rd Fighter Interceptor Squadron (FIS) at Hamilton AFB, California.

-The newly operational aircraft experienced problems with the J79 engine and M61 cannon, and after three months of service, the unit was grounded after engine-related accidents.
+The new aircraft experienced problems with the J79 engine and M61 cannon, and after three months of service, the unit was grounded after engine-related accidents.
 The aircraft were then fitted with the J79-GE-3B engine, and another three ADC units were equipped with the F-104A.
 But the Air Force's interest in the Starfighter was waning as the service's preference shifted to fighters with longer ranges and heavier ordnance loads.
 As a result, the USAF reduced their orders of the F-104A from 722 to 170, and the F-104A and F-104B aircraft of the 83rd, 56th and 337th FIS were handed over to the 151st, 157th and 197th FIS of the Air National Guard (ANG) after less than a year of service with the ADC.

 Taiwan Strait Crisis of 1958

 An F-104G target tug of the Republic of China Air Force (ROCAF) taking off from Ching Chaun Kang AB, Taichung, Taiwan, in 1969, with a Dart tow target slung under its wing.

-In August 1958, only a few months after establishing operational readiness with the F-104, the 83rd FIS was assigned to an air defense and deterrence mission in Taiwan after the People's Republic of China began an intense artillery campaign against the Republic of China (ROC) on the disputed islands of Quemoy and Matsu.
-Tension between the two forces was high; artillery duels were ongoing since the first crisis in 1954 and the People's Liberation Army Air Force (PLAAF) had recently relocated 200 MiG-15s and MiG-17s to airfields on the mainland to fight against the Republic of China Air Force (ROCAF).
-According to Colonel Howard "Scrappy" Johnson, one of the F-104 pilots deployed to Taiwan, the Starfighters' presence was so the PLAAF would "track them on their radar screens ... and sit back and scratch their head in awe."
+In August 1958, only a few months after establishing operational readiness with the F-104, the 83rd FIS was ordered to deploy for an air defense and deterrence mission in Taiwan.
+The People's Republic of China had begun an intense artillery campaign against the Republic of China (ROC) on the disputed islands of Quemoy and Matsu.
+Tension between the two forces was high; artillery duels had continued since the first crisis in 1954, and the People's Liberation Army Air Force (PLAAF) had recently moved 200 MiG-15s and MiG-17s to airfields on the mainland to fight the Republic of China Air Force (ROCAF).